ixy-languages/ixy.go/README.md

 ## Usage

 There are two sample applications included in the ixy.go.
-You can run the packet generator with
+You can run the packet generator with:

 ```
 sudo ./fwd 0000:AA:BB.C 0000:DD:EE.F